Stay in your very own historic castle, a mile out to sea

 How many does this property sleep?

-Elizabeth Castle sleeps up to six people in one large bedroom with a double bed and two bunk beds, and a double sofa bed in the lounge.
+Elizabeth Castle sleeps up to six people in one large bedroom with a double bed and two single beds, and a double sofa bed in the lounge.

 Can I hire the property for one night?